flimflam-austin/hugo-cms-test/content/quick_reads/20210312-pres-biden-primetime-address/index.md

 cards:
   - order: 0
     useCheckmark: false
-    body: |-
+    body: >-
-      > _
+      <blockquote><em><br>“Finding light in the darkness is a very American
-      “Finding light in the darkness is a very American thing to do.”_
+      thing to do.”</em></blockquote>
     citation: PRES BIDEN
     _key: c8837b0feaa8
   - order: 1
     useCheckmark: true
     body: >-
-      > In his first national primetime address the President announced the
+      <blockquote>In his first national primetime address the President
-      following: every American adult will be eligible for a COVID-19 vaccine by May 1, a new website to source vaccines, renewed efforts to open all American schools and a goal for July 4th to "not only mark our independence as a nation, but we begin to mark our independence from this virus."
+      announced the following: every American adult will be eligible for a COVID-19 vaccine by May 1, a new website to source vaccines, renewed efforts to open all American schools and a goal for July 4th to "not only mark our independence as a nation, but we begin to mark our independence from this virus."</blockquote>
     citation: VIEW SOURCES
     _key: a4de1b6f8f23